A New Framework of Multistage Estimation: Estimation of Poisson Parameters

 \item [Stopping Rule (i):] For $\ell = 1, \cd, s$, decision variable $\bs{D}_\ell$ assumes value $1$ if { $F_{\wh{\bs{\lm}}_\ell} (\wh{\bs{\lm}}_\ell, \mscr{U} ( \wh{\bs{\lm}}_\ell ) ) \leq \ze \de, \; G_{\wh{\bs{\lm}}_\ell} (\wh{\bs{\lm}}_\ell, \mscr{L} ( \wh{\bs{\lm}}_\ell ) ) \leq \ze \de$}; and assumes value $0$ otherwise.

 \item [Stopping Rule (ii):] For $\ell = 1, \cd, s$, decision variable $\bs{D}_\ell$ assumes value $1$ if { } and assumes value $0$ otherwise.

 \eed

-Stopping rule (i) is derived by virtue of the CDFs of $\wh{\bs{\lm}}_\ell$.
-Stopping rule (ii) is derived by virtue of Chernoff bounds of the CDFs of $\wh{\bs{\lm}}_\ell$.
+Stopping rule (i) is derived by virtue of the CDF $\&$ CCDF of $\wh{\bs{\lm}}_\ell$.
+Stopping rule (ii) is derived by virtue of Chernoff bounds of the CDF $\&$ CCDF of $\wh{\bs{\lm}}_\ell$.
 For both types of multistage sampling schemes described above, we have the following results.

 \beT \la{Pos_mix_CDF} Suppose that the sample size for the $s$-th stage is no less than { $\li \lc \f{ \ln (\ze \de) } { \mscr{M}_{\mrm{P}} (\f{\vep_a}{\vep_r} + \vep_a, \f{\vep_a}{\vep_r} ) } \ri \rc$}.
 Then, \bee & & \Pr \{ \lm \leq \mscr{L} ( \wh{\bs{\lm}} ) \mid \lm \} \leq \sum_{\ell = 1}^s \Pr \{ \lm \leq \mscr{L} ( \wh{\bs{\lm}}_\ell ), \; \bs{D}_\ell = 1 \mid \lm \} \leq s \ze \de,\\ & & \Pr \{ \lm \geq \mscr{U} ( \wh{\bs{\lm}} ) \mid \lm \} \leq \sum_{\ell = 1}^s \Pr \{ \lm \geq \mscr{U} ( \wh{\bs{\lm}}_\ell ), \; \bs{D}_\ell = 1 \mid \lm \} \leq s \ze \de \eee for any $\lm > 0$.
 Moreover, { $\Pr \{ | \wh{\bs{\lm}} - \lm | < \vep_a \; \mrm{or} \; | \f{\wh{\bs{\lm}} - \lm } {\lm} | < \vep_r \mid \lm \} > 1 - \de$} for any $\lm > 0$ provided that $\Pr \{ \lm \leq \mscr{L} ( \wh{\bs{\lm}} ) \mid \lm \} + \Pr \{ \lm \geq \mscr{U} ( \wh{\bs{\lm}} ) \mid \lm \} < \de$ for any $\lm \in (0, \ovl{\lm} ]$, where $\ovl{\lm} > 0$ is the unique number satisfying { $\sum_{\ell = 1}^s \exp ( n_\ell \mscr{M}_{\mrm{P}} ( \ovl{\lm} (1 + \vep_r), \ovl{\lm}) ) = \f{\de}{2}$. }